Sharing is caring!

 Etsy is probably the most known as far as where to sell your handmade crafts.
 People love Etsy because:

-• it’s already known, loved, and trusted by shoppers;
+• it is already known, loved, and trusted by shoppers;

 • the setup is incredibly easy, although limited for some;